10 Ways to Improve Your Website Copy

 If the ultimate goal of your website is to convert your digital visitors into paying customers, one of the best ways to do better is by improving your website copy.
-To help you get started, we’ve created this short list of 10 ways to improve your website copy in 2021.
+To help you get started, we’ve created this short list of 10 ways to improve your website copy.

 Understand Your Target Audience & Customer Personas

 Understanding your target audience is a critical component of any effective marketing strategy.
 The most effective digital marketers work to define and understand their target audiences by creating customer personas, sometimes called buyer personas.